MehrshadTavana/Computational_Intelligence_Course_HomeWorks/README.md

 # Computational_Intelligence_Course_HomeWorks
-This repository is for Computer home works of Computational Intelligence Course which are written in MATLAB.
+This repository is for Computer homeworks of Computational Intelligence Course which are written in MATLAB.